Mikaela/mikaela.github.io/_posts/2015-03-25-leaving-bots-life.md

 **TRIGGER WARNING: suicide, school bullying, transphobia**

-I am 19 years old trans woman who also has Asperger's syndrome
-<s>studying for vocational qualification in business information
-technology</s> or would be studying if there wasn't one "small bullying issue."
+I am 19 years old trans woman who also has Asperger's syndrome studying <s>for vocational qualification in business information technology</s> or would be studying if there wasn't one "small bullying issue."
 I haven't been at
 [Etelä-Kymenlaakso vocational college](http://ekami.fi/in-english) for